 On this post:

-- Do I need a specific sunscreen for the face?
+- Do you need a specific sunscreen for your face?

 - What kind of texture should I look for in sunscreen?